Eels (band): Beautiful Freak

 Eels were officially founded when Butch and E met Tommy Walter.
 The name "Eels" was chosen so that the band's records would be close to E's solo records in an alphabetical ordering, although it was too late once they realized that numerous Eagles and Earth, Wind and Fire releases were in between.
 "I went to the Virgin Megastore and I see the E CDs right at the beginning of the E section," Everett recalled on the Naked Lunch podcast with Phil Rosenthal and David Wild.
-"And then there's like, 28 Earth, Wind and Fire [albums], 40 Eagles [albums] -- they're nowhere near each other!"
+"And then there's like, 28 Earth, Wind and Fire [albums], 40 Eagles [albums]—they're nowhere near each other!"

 Eels became one of the first acts to sign a record deal with DreamWorks Records, followed by Elliott Smith.

 In 1996, the band released their debut album Beautiful Freak.
 The singles "Novocaine for the Soul", "Susan's House" and "Your Lucky Day in Hell" achieved modest national and international success, with the band winning the Best International Breakthrough Act award at the 1998 BRIT Awards.
 The single Susan's House was extremely popular in the UK, in part due to its stylistic resemblance to the then-popular trip hop genre, with its slow tempo, subdued melody, and distorted spoken-word vocals.
 In 1996 and 1997, Eels toured extensively to support the album, building their name as a live act in the United States and Europe.
 In September 1997, Walter quit the band.

 Released in May 2001, the motion picture soundtrack for the movie Shrek included the song "My Beloved Monster".

 Electro-Shock Blues

 Following the success of Beautiful Freak, E experienced a difficult time in his personal life.
 His sister died by suicide, and his mother was diagnosed with cancer.
 These events inspired Eels' second album, 1998's Electro-Shock Blues.
 The album deals with many difficult subjects, including cancer, mental illness, suicide and death.
-The tragedy of Everett's father's death became prominent once more in the context of his mother's impending death and his sister's suicide, and as a result the song "Baby Genius" is written for his father Hugh Everett III.
-Contributions to the album were made by Jon Brion, Lisa Germano, Jim Jacobsen, Grant-Lee Phillips, Dust Brother Michael Simpson, and T-Bone Burnett.
+The 1982 death of his father, physicist Hugh Everett III, inspired the song "Baby Genius".
+Contributors to the album included Jon Brion, Lisa Germano, Jim Jacobsen, Grant-Lee Phillips, Dust Brother Michael Simpson, and T-Bone Burnett.

 The single "Last Stop: This Town" saw minor success, while "Cancer for the Cure", the second single from the album, appeared on the soundtrack for American Beauty (1999).

 Still a three-piece band on stage, Tommy Walter was replaced by Adam Siegel.
 Part of the American leg of the tour was canceled after the death of E's mother.
 They returned to tour Europe later in the year, to open for Pulp.